ericzrinsky/discogs/case_study.md

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i34.png "Import Table")

+Repeat this process with the remaining 3 .CSV files:

+* "Leigh’s Record Collection" —> "leigh_records"
+* "Steve's Record Collection" —> "steve_records"
+* "Paul's Record Collection" —> "paul_records"

-Now that we have imported all file tables into our database, we need to define the "Data type" for each column.
-Use the "data types" below for the columns in the "Eric's Record Collection" table and then repeat this process for the remaining 3 tables.
+Once you're finished with the import process, it's time to define the "Data type" for each column in the tables.
+Use the "data types" below for the columns in the "eric_records" table and then repeat this process for the 3 remaining tables.

 <table>
 	<tr>